Manichaeism

-Manichaeism was quickly successful and spread far through the Aramaic-speaking regions.
+With its message of universal salvation and emphasis on active proselytism, Manichaeism was quickly successful and spread throughout Aramaic-speaking regions, the Mediterranean, and the Middle East.
 It thrived between the third and seventh centuries, and at its height was one of the most widespread religions in the world.
-Manichaean churches and scriptures existed as far east as China and as far west as the Roman Empire.
-It was briefly the main rival to Christianity in the competition to replace classical polytheism before the spread of Islam.
-Under the Roman Dominate, Manichaeism was persecuted by the Roman state and was eventually stamped out in the Roman Empire.
+Manichaean churches and scriptures existed as far east as China and as far west as Roman Iberia.
+Before the spread of Islam, Manichaeanism was briefly the main rival to early Christianity.
+It was increasingly persecuted both by the Roman state and the nascent Christian church, largely disappearing from Roman lands by the end of the sixth century.